-There is a increasing trend towards 650b wheels.
+There is an increasing trend towards 650b wheels.
 They are advertised as more comfortable and more fun to ride.
-The bike with those wheels and 650b tires should be more nimble and alive, yet in the same time more planted and secure due to the lower BB and wider tires.
-So on paper this is a winner but I was not convinced.
+The bike with those wheels and 650b tires should be more nimble and alive, yet at the same time more planted and secure due to the lower BB and wider tires.
+So on paper, this is a winner but I was not convinced.
 So I bought a set of used DT m1900 650b wheels (22,5mm internal width) and mounted on them a GravelKing SK 48 mm tires.
-I tested them both tubeless and tubed but for the sake of this comparison I stayed with tubed version.
+I tested them both tubeless and tubed but for the sake of this comparison, I stayed with tubed version.

 How does 650b ride?

 The first big revelation with 650b wheels and tires is a different bike feeling.
 It feels… smaller.
 Not much but you definitely can feel the difference.
 So the bike is also more nimble but again, the difference is not that big.
 If I need to compare the feeling with let’s say a 700x50c setup I would say that while 700x50c feels like riding a big tanker the 650b 48 mm is much more like riding a tank.
 Small, very nimble but a tank.
 This means that you immediately start to behave like a hooligan on a bike with smaller yet wide wheels.
 You stop looking for the bums and just hammers through everything.
 So yes, 650b can be more fun, but is it also more comfortable?
 Subjectively yes, but this is no magic carpet ride, especially at 30 psi tire pressure.
 And it can’t be really because at 30 psi you have more air in the tire (comparing to a 700x43c tire) and thus it will be stiffer.
 But you don’t buy 650b tire to run it with a relatively high pressure (with 700×43 you don’t have really a choice but with 650b you can safely go as low as 20 psi to really feel the benefits of a bigger tire).

 So how about 650bx48 at 20 psi?